WCGT

 much does it cost to play each event?

-will require a cart for all players in a large group.
+cart for all players in a large group.

 What